Associated Faculty & Staff

 Marva Gumbs Jennings

-Marva Gumbs Jennings is the Managing Director within the Division of Student Affairs, Center for Career Services, where she leads the Interdisciplinary Career Services Initiatives.
-Marva is a proud military spouse and has worked with the GW military and veteran community for over 30 years.
-As a part of GW VALOR's extended staff, Marva supports the career services needs of VALOR students through the Veteran Career Initiative.
-Marva serves as GW VALOR's leader in providing our students with career transition support, career exploration and education, and employer connection through career fairs and social events.
+Marva Gumbs Jennings is a Managing Director within the Division of Student Affairs, Center for Career Services, where she leads Strategic and Interdisciplinary Career Initiatives.
+Marva has worked at GW for over 30 years and with the GW military and veteran community since the inception of GW VALOR.
+As a part of GW VALOR's extended staff, Marva supports the career services needs of VALOR students through the VALOR Career Services Initiative.
+Marva serves as GW VALOR's leader in providing our students with career transition support, career exploration and education, and employer connections through career fairs, employer site visits, targeted education programs and networking events.
 Her office helps to facilitate resume writing, interviewing techniques, internships and networking opportunities, and numerous other professional development opportunities.
-In addition to supporting VALOR students (military, veterans, and dependents), her office also supports distance students, students with disabilities, and alumni
+In addition to supporting VALOR students (military, veterans, and dependents), her office also supports distance students, students with disabilities, and alumni.
+Use this link to access details on VALOR Career Services.

 Staff Clinician and Military Service Coordinator